 Sara: Nah, we're just gonna hang out and drink age appropriate drinks.

 - In an episode of Jem Kimber and Stormer both coincidentally have fights with their bands about feeling unappreciated.
-They visit what looks like a bar to presumably wallow around and drink their sorrows out however it seills milkshakes.
+They visit what looks like a bar to presumably wallow around and drink their sorrows out however it sells milkshakes.
 It could be justified in Kimber's case that she's presumably under the California age limit for drinking alcohol however Stormer stands out as she's presumably in her twenties.
 She has a Sweet Tooth though.